rolandmueller/bigdata/cloud_deployment.md

 With the CapRover CLI (Command Line Interface) you can type in your terminal on your laptop `caprover deploy` and your local project will deployed to your server.

 Before installing the CapRover CLI, you have to install Node.js.
-Just dowload the installer and follow this instruction: https://kinsta.com/blog/how-to-install-node-js/
+Just dowload the installer on your laptop and follow this instruction: https://kinsta.com/blog/how-to-install-node-js/

-Then continue with installing the CapRover CLI: https://caprover.com/docs/get-started.html#step-3-install-caprover-cli

 Installing CapRover CLI.
 Run on your laptop:
 ```bash